MITRE’s Guiding Principles for Insider Threat

 Social Media has yet to be proven as a source of good, usable data for insider threat

 The use of social media for proactively identifying insider risk has not yet been demonstrated with meaningful data patterns.
 Theoretically, social media contains relevant data for identifying insider risk, but there are no techniques that surface the relevant data without surfacing a much larger set of irrelevant data that is impractical to triage.
 Instead, current techniques flag too much irrelevant social media content; which in turn, creates reputational and legal risk for the organization, while adding to the already high workload of insider threat analysts.
 Given the risk to organizations and their employees, we currently recommend against using social media to proactively identify insider risk until rigorous evidence is presented that clearly generalizes — beyond training datasets — and results in reduction of the high false positive rate.
-That said, language and sentiment analyses can be forensically useful to provide evidence of intent after a risk has already been identified through other indicators or tips.
+That said, social media can be forensically useful to provide evidence of intent after a risk has already been identified through other indicators or tips.

 Language and Sentiment Analysis are still unproven to efficiently detect risk